Satellite Catalog Number

-The Satellite Catalog Number (SATCAT), also known as NORAD Catalog Number, NORAD ID, USSPACECOM object number, is a sequential five-digit number assigned by the United States Space Command (USSPACECOM), and previously the North American Aerospace Defense Command (NORAD), in the order of launch or discovery to all artificial objects in the orbits of Earth and those that left Earth's orbit.
-For example, catalog number 1 is the Sputnik 1 launch vehicle, with the Sputnik 1 satellite having been assigned catalog number 2.
+Two-line element set with the SATCAT number (25544 - the International Space Station) visible as the second term on both lines.

-Objects that fail to orbit or orbit for a short time are not catalogued.
-The minimum object size in the catalog is 10 cm in diameter.
-As of 21 October 2023, the catalog listed 58,010 objects, including 16,645 satellites that had been launched into orbit since 1957 of which 8,936 were still active.
-25,717 of the objects were well tracked while 2,055 were lost.
-In addition USSPACECOM was also tracking 16,600 analyst objects.
-Analyst objects are variably tracked and in constant flux, so their catalog and element set data are not published.
-As of 12 September 2023 ESA estimated there were about 36,500 pieces of orbiting debris that are large enough for USSPACECOM to track.
+The Satellite Catalog Number (SATCAT), also known as NORAD Catalog Number, NORAD ID, USSPACECOM object number, SSN number, SCC number, and SSC number, is a sequential five-digit number assigned by the United States Space Command (USSPACECOM), and previously the North American Aerospace Defense Command (NORAD).
+Numbers are assigned in the order discovery to all artificial objects tracked in earth's orbit, in contrast to the other primary method of identifying on-orbit satellites, the international designator which assigns numbers based purely off of launch dates.
+For example, catalog number 1 is the Sputnik 1 launch vehicle, and the Sputnik 1 satellite assigned catalog number 2.
+The SATCAT number is the primary identifier of the specific object described in a two-line element set.